 Your Mobility Age reveals where you're losing ground.
 The science is clear on two inputs that directly support muscle function — and both are chronically under-consumed by women after 40.

 We partnered with Momentous because their products are third-party tested, NSF Certified for Sport, and built on the same peer-reviewed research base we use at Velogenix.
+Momentous’s women’s supplement line was developed in collaboration with Dr. Stacy Sims, whose research on female physiology and GLP-1 interactions directly informs our GNN model — and whose Collective X Health partnership with Momentous is actively funding new female performance research that underpins these recommendations.

-90 seconds, a chair, and your phone.
+Talk to Us About Practitioner Access →90 seconds, a chair, and your phone.
 Get your mobility age, your peer percentile, and one evidence-based action — emailed to you instantly.

-Takes 90 seconds · No equipment · 100+ women tested
+Takes 90 seconds · No equipment · 25 years of published research

 We're researchers first.
 If you have questions about the science behind your score, want to report a bug, or are interested in partnering with Velogenix — we'd like to hear from you.